 NFA with respect to impacted soils and dry sediments is recommended at EBG.
 No human health COCs are identified for evaluation of remedial alternatives in soils and dry sediments for the Fire/Dust Suppression Worker land use or Resident Subsistence Farmer land use at EBG.
+One COC was identified in wet sediments for the residential land use scenario.
+Wet sediment is not included in the NFA recommendation for soils and dry sediments.
 The ecosystems, including wetlands, are healthy and functioning and no preliminary cleanup values for ecological resources are recommended.
 Any required land use controls to address MEC issues will be developed and implemented by the US Army and OHARNG under the auspices of the MMRP.
 These land use controls may also be tailored to simultaneously ensure protectiveness with respect to wetland areas/wet sediments.

-- 1 Recommendations regarding wet sediments, surface water, and groundwater are not within the scope - 2 of this RI Addendum and any necessary action with respect to these media will be established in - 3 future decisions.
+Recommendations regarding wet sediments, surface water, and groundwater are not within the scope of this RI Addendum and any necessary action with respect to these media will be established in future decisions

-1.0 Introduction
+1.0 INTRODUCTION

-- 2 Science Applications International Corporation (SAIC) has been contracted by the U. S. Army Corps of - 3 Engineers (USACE), Louisville District to provide environmental services to achieve remedy for (or - 4 cleanup of) soils and dry sediments at Erie Burning Grounds (EBG) (RVAAP-02) at the Ravenna Army - 5 Ammunition Plant (RVAAP) in Ravenna, Ohio by September 30, 2007.
+Science Applications International Corporation (SAIC) has been contracted by the U. S. Army Corps of Engineers (USACE), Louisville District to provide environmental services to achieve remedy for (or cleanup of) soils and dry sediments at Erie Burning Grounds (EBG) (RVAAP-02) at the Ravenna Army Ammunition Plant (RVAAP) in Ravenna, Ohio by September 30, 2007.

-- 7 This work is being performed under a firm fixed price basis in accordance with U. S. General Services - 8 Administration (GSA) Environmental Advisory Services Contract GS-10-F-0076J under a Performance - 9 Based Contract (PBC) as specified in the Performance Work Statement (PWS) issued by the US Army on - February 10, 2005 (USACE 2005d).
-In addition, planning and performance of all elements of this work - will be in accordance with the requirements of the Director's Final Findings and Orders (DFFO) dated - June 10, 2004 [Ohio Environmental Protection Agency (Ohio EPA) 2004a].
+This work is being performed under a firm fixed price basis in accordance with U. S. General Services Administration (GSA) Environmental Advisory Services Contract GS-10-F-0076J under a Performance Based Contract (PBC) as specified in the Performance Work Statement (PWS) issued by the US Army on February 10, 2005 (USACE 2005d).
+In addition, planning and performance of all elements of this work will be in accordance with the requirements of the Director's Final Findings and Orders (DFFO) dated June 10, 2004 [Ohio Environmental Protection Agency (Ohio EPA) 2004a].

-- 14 This document is included as an addendum to the approved Phase II Remedial Investigation (RI) Report - for EBG (USACE 2005c).
-This RI Addendum further addresses soils (including dry sediments) under the - scope of the PBC contract.
-In addition, surface water and wet sediments are considered in the human - health risk assessment (HHRA) evaluation.
-The pond at EBG continuously contains water; therefore, all - the sediments are considered wet.
-Remedy for (or cleanup of) aqueous media (groundwater, surface water - and wet sediments) is not included in the scope of this PBC contract but will be addressed under future - 20 decisions.
+This document is included as an addendum to the approved Phase II Remedial Investigation (RI) Report for EBG (USACE 2005c).
+This RI Addendum further addresses soils under the scope of the PBC contract.
+In addition, surface water and wet sediments are considered in the human health risk assessment (HHRA) evaluation.
+The wetland at EBG continuously contains water; therefore, all the sediments are considered wet.
+Remedy for (or cleanup of) aqueous media (groundwater, surface water and wet sediments) is not included in the scope of this PBC contract but will be addressed under future decisions.